Weighted Littlewood--Paley inequalities for heat flows in $\RCD$ spaces: Preliminaries

-In order to rule out Finsler spaces satisfying curvature-dimension conditions, the Riemannian curvature-dimension condition ($\RCD$ for short) is introduced in \cite{AmbrosioGigliSavare2011b,agmr2015} (with $N=\infty$) and then in \cite{eks2013} (including $N<\infty$), which is more restrictive than the so-called reduced curvature-dimension condition $\CD^*(K,N)$ by requiring additionally the Banach space $W^{1,2}(M)$ to be a Hilbert space.
-See \cite{BacherandSturm2010} for the definition of the $\CD^*(K,N)$, which is a modification of the curvature-dimension condition $\CD(K,N)$ introduced independently by Lott--Villani \cite{LV2009} and Sturm \cite{Sturm2006a,Sturm2006b}.
-In particular, $\CD(0,N)$ and $\CD^\ast(0,N)$ are the same. \begin{definition} Let $K\in \R$ and $N\in [1,\infty)$.
-We say that a metric measure space $(M,d,\mu)$ is an $\RCD^*(K,N)$ space if it is a $\CD^*(K,N)$ space and $W^{1,2}(M)$ is Hilbert. \end{definition}
+In order to rule out Finsler structures, the Riemannian curvature-dimension condition ($\RCD$ for short) is introduced in \cite{AmbrosioGigliSavare2011b,agmr2015} (with $N=\infty$) and then in \cite{gi2012,eks2013} (including $N<\infty$), which is more restrictive than the reduced curvature-dimension condition $\CD^*(K,N)$ by requiring additionally the Banach space $W^{1,2}(M)$ to be a Hilbert space.

+\begin{definition} Let $K\in \R$ and $N\in [1,\infty)$.
+We say that a metric measure space $(M,d,\mu)$ is an $\RCD^*(K,N)$ space if it is a $\CD^*(K,N)$ space and $W^{1,2}(M)$ is a Hilbert space. \end{definition} Typical examples of $\RCD^\ast(K,N)$ spaces are complete weighted Riemannian manifolds satisfying the Bakry--Emery curvature-dimension condition (see \cite{BakryEmery1985}), as well as their limit spaces in the measured Gromov--Hausdorff sense (see \cite{Sturm2006a,Sturm2006b,LV2009}), Alexandorv spaces (with curvature bounded from below) (see \cite{Petr2011,ZZ2011}), and so on.